 Pull a few of their posts & photos and take a look at the comments to know who follows them.
 How do they engage their followers?
 Determine how your rivals are using social media and the way they integrate it into their product/service marketing strategies.

 This is especially important if they already have a larger audience than yours.
 This means you can analyse the kinds of posts which get the most engagement, and carry these lessons into your own social media strategy.

 A quick analysis of your competitors’ content reveals that they’re offering the same type of content as your business, they frequently update it just as you do and it’s high quality.
 But then, what is it that they do differently to attract all those customers?

 The chances are high your larger competitors’ Search Engine Optimization structure is pretty on point.

 Now check how your business rivals are incorporating keywords into the content.
 What keywords do they use?
 Successful businesses know how to integrate keywords into the content, title, internal links, image alt tags, etc.

 Rather than limit yourself to high-search volumes, target the long-tail keywords that have a low search volume, low competition, but very powerful.

 You understand the competitors marketing strategies.
-Competitive analysis examples require that you learn the aspects that make the product pricing of your rivals tick.
+Competitive analysis requires that you learn the pricing strategy of other businesses.
 Pricing is a crucial determinant of the business success irrespective of the industry.